trys/trysv4/content/blog/live-demos-in-playbacks.md

 ## Reset the machine

 After each demo, work out how you reset back to the initial state.
 If you're showcasing a login flow, make sure you're logged out on each tab.
-Make sure there are no surprises on the tabs.
+Make sure there are no surprises on the night.

 ## Clear your inbox